 Meet Cherylanne Skolnicki — the voice for busy, health conscious women!
 With a former corporate career, a growing business, volunteer opportunities, a home, a husband and three young children of her own, Cherylanne really understands the challenges busy women face when they’re trying to be healthy.
 Fortunately, she’s figured out how to thrive in her own life and she created Nourish to share proven, time-saving solutions with women just like you who want to do the same.

-In the past three years, Cherylanne left a 15 year career with Procter & Gamble, became a certified health coach, launched her company, Nourish, worked two other consulting jobs, hired eight people to help her grow her business, sent her oldest daughter to second grade, her son to preschool and gave birth to another daughter (now 2)!
+In the past four years, Cherylanne left a 15 year career with Procter & Gamble, became a certified health coach, launched her company, Nourish, worked two other consulting jobs, hired 13 people to help her grow her business, sent her oldest daughter to third grade, her son to kindergarten and her youngest daughter off to preschool!
 She’s done it all while maintaining her personal well-being as a priority and eating just enough chocolate chip cookies to keep her very, very real.

-Because if there’s one thing we know about women, it’s that we hate to be preached to by anyone who seems too perfect.
+If there’s one thing we all know about women, it’s that none of us likes to be preached to by someone who seems too perfect.
 Life is messy, and our best teachers can relate to us in all our charming imperfection.
 That’s Cherylanne.
-She’s like your savvy girlfriend.
-You know, the one who knows all about gardening and can break it down for you so that before you know it, you too have a gorgeous plot of tulips blooming in the spring?
-(Well, maybe not exactly like that because Cherylanne doesn’t know a THING about gardening!)
-But eating well and nurturing your well-being?
-That’s her cup of tea…and she’s delighted to share it with you so that you can THRIVE.
+She’s like the girl next door who happens to have a thing or two to share about eating well and nurturing your well-being so that you can THRIVE.